jacebenson/jace.pro/content/post/2017-10-13-set-duration-and-business-duration/index.md

 ---

-I recently had to add some code to set this for some reporting needs but really, this should be part of the offering Servicenow provides.
+I recently had to add some code to set this for some reporting needs but really, this should be part of the offering ServiceNow provides.

 Below is my business rule, and fix script to catch new records and fix old records.